Nikinayzer/Bar-Scout/README.md

 ## Contributing

 If you'd like to contribute to the Bar Scout project, feel free to fork the repository and submit a pull request with your changes.
-We welcome all contributions, big or small!
+I welcome all contributions, big or small!

 ## License